breakintods/bureaucracy/README.md

 # bureaucracy

-This is my first (test) project on GitHub that contains some visuals from my master thesis.
+This is my first project on GitHub that contains some visuals from my master thesis.